rpi-simonz/mdlinkcheck/README.md

+# mdlinkcheck.py

 Simple link checker for project-internal Markdown links.

 Links to external targets are not checked.
 There are other tools for that.
-But they can be listed with option '--show-external-links'.
+But they can be listed with option `--show-external-links`.

 Usually Markdown files in the current directory and subdirectories are checked.

 If a directory (or more) are given as arguments that ones are checked instead.

+## Installation

+Simply copy the script into one of your PATH's directories and make it executable.

+## Usage for project 'raspiBackupDoc'

-Option '--raspiBackupDoc' enables the following behavior for that project:
+Option `--raspiBackupDoc` enables the following behavior for [that project](https://github.com/framps/raspiBackupDoc):

 The source files are in a symmetric directory structure: